-3Qs: What to know about this year's flu seasonJanuary 14th, 2013 by Casey Bayer in Health /
+3Qs: What to know about this year's flu seasonJanuary 14, 2013 by Casey Bayer in Medicine & Health / Health

 Health officials say this year's flu outbreak is the worst in a decade, and Boston on Wednesday declared a public health emergency as the flu epidemic worsened.
 Forty-one states are currently experiencing widespread flu activity, and Massachusetts is one of 29 states reporting high levels of flu-like illness.
 We asked Mark Douglass, an associate clinical professor of pharmacy in the Bouvé College of Health Sciences, how people can protect themselves from the flu and why they should get vaccinated if they haven't already.

 What has accounted for the spike in flu activity this year, and how do health officials account for the new strain each year?

 The reasons behind the increase in this year's flu activity are not definitively clear at this time and can be the result of several factors.
 However, we are seeing increased physician office visits and hospitalizations which could be due to a more severe circulating flu strain this year.
 Additionally, there may several individuals who either delayed or decided not to obtain the flu vaccine after a very mild 2011–2012 flu season.